Mahoning River: Floods

-The Mahoning river is susceptible to frequent flooding during high rain events.
+The Mahoning River is susceptible to frequent flooding during high rain events.
 A days long flood lasted almost continuously from March 23 to March 26, 1913.
 Youngstown residents were without water.
 Damage reached to communities throughout the area, such as Leavittsburg and Lowellville.
 Losses to the busy industrial area in the region reached the millions of dollars.
 Flood waters nearly reached the roofs of Republic Steel's plant.
 Some damaged bridges collapsed.
 Several water control infrastructure projects followed: The Lake Milton dam was built from 1913 to 1917.

 Another dramatic flooding event started when three days of torrential rain fell in July 2003, resulting in such high volume that the river changed its course in Leavittsburg, flooding and destroying nearly 100 homes.
 For much of the upper half of the river, the land is relatively flat with minimal relief to confine the river.
 This makes it prone to change courses during high-water events.
 Around Youngstown, the river valley becomes much more pronounced and the river is more constrained, although there is still room for localized avulsions.

+Restoration efforts

+Many of the lowhead dams along the course of the Mahoning River were constructed for industrial operations, mainly for cooling the various mills and factories along its banks.
+With the major decline of steel production in the region, the dams became obsolete.
+Efforts to revive and restore the river have been explored since the decline of the industry, with actual efforts beginning in the 2010s and 2020s.

+A river corridor revitalization plan was finalized in late 2021 by Eastgate Regional Council of Governments, the MPO for the Mahoning Valley, to encourage local communities to reimagine a restored river.
+The plan emphasized the removal of the lowhead dams and inclusion of parks and economic development along the banks of the Mahoning.

+Dam removals

+The several weirs along the Mahoning were the first of restoration efforts to begin.
+The first dam to be removed was located in Lowellville, which was removed between 2018 and 2020.
+Following this, the dam in Struthers was next to be removed between 2019 and 2022.
+After the Struthers dam, a dam in Warren was next to be removed.
+This dam was located near Summit Street and was removed between 2022 and 2024.

+The most controversial dam to be removed was located in Leavittsburg in Trumbull County.
+Residents in the area did not want the dam removed, leading to some local politicians and elected officials became involved in the efforts to keep the dam.
+A complaint was filed in the Trumbull County Common Pleas Court in February 2024 claiming removal of the dam would cause adverse conditions in the area.
+The complaint was ultimately tossed out by Judge Ronald J. Rice as plans to mitigate these issues were part of the future efforts of restoration.
+The dam in Leavittsburg was removed between late 2025 to early 2026.

+As of July 2026, only five of the thirteen dams remain standing.